nsonaniya2010/SubDomainizer/README.md

 -d            | --domain      | Give TLD (eg. for www.example.com you have to give example.com) to find subdomain for given TLD.
 -g            | --gitscan     | Needed if you want to get things via Github too.
 -gt           | --gittoken    | Github API token is needed, if want to scan (also needed -g also).
 -k            | --nossl       |  Use this to bypass the verification of SSL certificate.
 -f            | --folder      | Root folder which contains files/folder.
+-san          | --subject_alt_name    |  Find Subject Alternative Names for all found subdomains, Options: 'all', 'same'.

-### Examples
+## Examples

 * To list help about the tool:
 ```
 python3 SubDomainizer.py -h